aawaheed/magic/backend/files/README.md

 # Your dynamic files folder

 This folder contains your dynamic files.
 These are the files that can be resolved using Hyperlambda, and in a way becomes the _"root folder"_ for Hyperlambda.
-All dynamically server Hyperlambda endpoints can be found within this folder.
+All dynamically served Hyperlambda endpoints can be found within this folder.

 Notice, some sub folders inside of this folder is automatically taken care of by Magic, and updating